TemariVirus/Budget-Tetris/README.md

 - ***Escape key***: Pause/Unpause game.
 - ***M key***: Mute/Unmute.

+DAS settings may be changed in the "Settings.json" file.

 ## Settings
 The settings can be found and edited in the "Settings.json" file.
+Deleting the file will cause the app to generate a new one with the default settings.
 Below is an explaination of the different settings avaliable.

 #### BGMVolume